ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### Step 2: Connect To EC2 Using SSH

-The follwowing steps are taken to SSH into an EC2 instance:
+The following steps are taken to SSH into an EC2 instance:

 * On the EC2 Dashboard, click on the Running Instances tab.